rustymagnet3000/bits_bytes_playground/README.md

 ### 5. Designated Initialiser
 This code example shows `inheritance` and more specifically the `designated initialiser`.
 That is the most important initialiser that each Object uses.
 There are lots of cases where people can initialise an object incorrectly that must be addressed with code.

-### 6. Blocks
-In my own mind `blocks` are close cousins of `closure` and `function pointers`.
-With Objective-C `Blocks` you can pass around code as you would pass around data.
-The syntax is horrible to use.
-But you can use a `typedef` to make the declaration of a `Block` simpler.

 ### 7. Use a debugger to invoke Blocks
 Examples of writing Objective-C `Blocks` and calling them with `lldb`.